 In order to be able to study successfully at WU, you will need to activate your WU email account.
 You can find your login data on your nomination letter (student ID number + password).
 Please note that your login information will only activated a few weeks before the beginning of the semester.

-Please check your WU email inbox on a regular basis or have your emails forwarded to your personal account, as all the important information concerning your courses and all other matters will be sent only to this email address as soon as you have access to it.
+Please check your WU email inbox on a regular basis or have your emails forwarded to your personal account, as all important information concerning your courses and other matters will be sent only to this email address as soon as you have access to it.

 As soon as you have a WU email account, you are automatically subscribed to WU’s four mailing lists for students.
 To unsubscribe from the optional lists, click on the ‘unsubscribe’ link at the bottom of one of the emails.